watir/watir_meta/README.md

     browser = Watir::Browser.new

-The command above will use watir-classic with Internet Explorer on Windows and watir-webdriver with Firefox on Linux/OS X.
+The command above will use watir-classic with Internet Explorer on Windows and watir-webdriver with Firefox on Linux/OS X by default.

 Switching Drivers
 -----------------